manoel-serafim/AES256/README.md

 4. **NIST Certification**: Over 80% of encryption products certified by the National Institute of Standards and Technology (NIST) for government use integrate AES.
 Its widespread acceptance in security protocols underscores its reliability and trustworthiness.

-5. **Intuitive Calling**: Intuitive instructions encouraged me to undertake this project, serving as a compelling motivation to contribute to the realm of cryptography.

 6. **Transparency and Open Development**: AES represents one of the pioneering openly developed cryptographic algorithms, embodying principles of transparency and collaborative development.

 7. **Acknowledgment by NSA**: The adoption of AES by the National Security Agency (NSA) further underscores its robustness and reliability.
 Encrypted data disseminated by the NSA, viewable on platforms like WikiLeaks, serves as a testament to its real-world application and efficacy.